HaotengYang/LeetCute/README.md

 ## Post Questions in Issues.

-Post your quesions as Issues.
+Post your questions as Issues.
 Let's dicuss it together!